 With a vast team of researchers and no less than 18 centres throughout France, INRAE conducts targeted research that taps into both fundamental and applied science and combines excellence in disciplines with an inter-disciplinary approach.
 The Institute is built on a research infrastructure and experimental unit network unique in Europe and is firmly committed to open and participatory science.

 It is this solid foundation that underpins INRAE’s strategic plan for the next 10 years.
-The plan consists of five scientific orientations (SO) and three general policy-related orientations (PO):
+The plan consists of five scientific priorities (SP) and three policy priorities (PP):

-SO #1: Respond to environmental challenges and manage the associated risks
+SP #1: Responding to environmental challenges and their associated risks

 Despite the disruption caused by the pandemic that first struck in March 2020, the strategic plan was put together with the contributions of 2,600 voices from within the Institute and more than 100 from outside, including international partners.
 The health crisis also helped step up the “One Health” approach, promoted for several years now within the Institute.
 This document is designed to gear research toward the broad avenues of transformations advocated by international experts* to help rise to global challenges: